A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Interventions

-\paragraph{Differentiable Causal Discovery with Interventions (DCDI)} Under regularity assumption, authors in \cite{brouillard2020differentiable} propose a general differentiable causal discovery algorithm that is capable of learning causal graphs from interventional data with both perfect and imperfect interventional targets, even in the case of unknown interventions.
+Under regularity assumption, authors in \cite{brouillard2020differentiable} propose a general differentiable causal discovery algorithm that is capable of learning causal graphs from interventional data with both perfect and imperfect interventional targets, even in the case of unknown interventions.

 The key idea of this algorithm is to maximize a score function defined as follows: